railslove/cmxl/README.md

 ### MT940 SWIFT header data

 Cmxl currently does not support parsing of the SWIFT headers (like {1:F01AXISINBBA ....)
-If your file comes with these headers try the `strip_headers` configuration option to strip data execpt the actual MT940 fields.
+If your file comes with these headers try the `strip_headers` configuration option to strip data except the actual MT940 fields.

 ```ruby
 Cmxl.config[:strip_headers] = true